 • Rarely, but still there are cases of uterine rupture.

-Each generic process is individual.
-So this list does not reflect all the complications that may require acceptance emergency measures...
-A woman in labor should always be under the close supervision of an obstetrician to prevent certain deviations from the birth process.
+Each birth process is individual.
+That's why this list does not reflect all complications that may require treatment emergency measures.
+A woman in labor should always be under the close supervision of an obstetrician to prevent any deviations from the birth process.

-When carrying out a planned operation, a woman in labor should prepare in advance for the procedure.
-What week is the planned cesarean section done?
-In practice, the operation is prescribed at the end - 38–39 weeks of pregnancy.
-8-10 days before the appointed date, the gynecologist writes out a referral to the clinic where the operation is planned.
-A woman should be hospitalized in advance with everyone, as she:
+When undergoing a planned operation, the woman in labor must prepare for the procedure in advance.
+In what week is a planned caesarean section performed?
+In practice, surgery is scheduled for the end - 38–39 weeks of pregnancy.
+8–10 days before the appointed date, the gynecologist writes a referral to the clinic where the operation is planned to be performed.
+A woman should be hospitalized in advance with everyone, since she:

 • Cytological smear;

-These tests help assess the degree of preparation of the body for delivery.
+These tests help assess the degree to which the body is prepared for childbirth.

 general and regional.
-General anesthesia has a number of negative consequences, among which we can note respiratory distress mother and child or the ingestion of fluid from the gastrointestinal tract into the respiratory tract.
-The very substances contained in the composition of anesthesia can have a depressing effect on the neurological system of the baby.
-The "gold standard" for cesarean section in this case is the spinal and epidural type of pain relief.
+General anesthesia has a number of negative consequences, among which we can note respiratory failure mother and child or ingress of fluid from the gastrointestinal tract into the respiratory tract.
+The substances themselves contained in anesthesia can have a depressing effect on the baby’s neurological system.
+The “gold standard” for caesarean section in this case is considered to be spinal and epidural anesthesia.

-The spinal method is carried out by a single injection injected into cerebrospinal fluid...
-Epidural anesthesia is administered through a catheter into the spinal cord area.
-Both types of injections are administered horizontally or sitting position...
-The procedures are painless, sometimes accompanied by unpleasant sensations in the lower part of the peritoneum.
+The spinal method is carried out by a single injection administered into cerebrospinal fluid.
+Epidural anesthesia is administered through a catheter into the spinal cord.
+Both types of injections are administered horizontally or sitting position.
+The procedures are painless, occasionally accompanied unpleasant sensations in the lower part of the peritoneum.

 Each of these types has its own characteristics.
-The analgesic effect in the first case occurs within 10-15 minutes, for an epidural it will take 20-30 minutes.
+In the first case, the analgesic effect occurs within 10–15 minutes; for an epidural it will take 20–30 minutes.

-Sometimes, regional anesthesia may not provide the appropriate level of pain relief.
-In such cases, if spinal anesthesia is initially administered, then general anesthesia is administered.
-If initially there was an epidural, the operation will be continued by increasing the dose of the drug through the inserted catheter.
+Sometimes regional anesthesia may not provide the appropriate level of pain relief.
+In such cases, if spinal anesthesia was initially administered, then general anesthesia is administered.
+If epidural anesthesia initially took place, the operation will be continued by increasing the dose of the drug through the inserted catheter.

-According to the consequences, the advantages of spinal anesthesia can be noted.
-With her, in the postoperative period, mild headaches are possible. are extremely rare, but can be more tangible.
+Based on the consequences, one can note the advantages of spinal anesthesia.
+With it, mild headaches are possible in the postoperative period. are extremely rare, but can be more noticeable.

 On the eve of the operation

-The COP is usually done in the morning.
-The night before, a woman in labor should prepare for her.
+A CS is usually performed in the morning.
+The night before, the woman in labor should prepare for it.
 In particular, the anesthesiologist conducts an explanatory conversation.
-As a result, he must find out the previous facts of taking anesthetics, past illnesses, the woman's weight and other factors.
-The data obtained will help you choose an individual dose of painkillers.
+As a result, he must find out the previous facts of taking anesthetics, past illnesses, woman’s weight and other factors.
+The data obtained will help you select an individual dose of painkillers.

-Hygienic preparation is also carried out: taking a shower and epilation of the genitals.
+Hygienic preparation is also carried out: showering and genital hair removal.
 Lunch on this day should be limited to the first course, and dinner should consist of kefir or tea, drunk before 18:00.

-On the day of surgery, be sure to refrain from eating and drinking fluids.
-A couple of hours before the caesarean section, the intestines are cleansed with an enema.
+On the day of surgery, be sure to refrain from eating and drinking liquids.
+A couple of hours before a cesarean section, the intestines are cleansed using an enema.

-The woman in labor lays down on the operating table in shoe covers and a hygienic cap.
-The legs of the woman in labor are being pulled elastic bandage.
-This measure is necessary as prevention of thrombosis....
+The woman in labor lies down on the operating table wearing shoe covers and a hygienic cap.
+The legs of a woman in labor are pulled elastic bandage.
+This measure is necessary as a prevention of thrombosis.
 The operating area and the woman's face are separated by a screen.
-It should be borne in mind that in the absence of other indications, it is practiced local anesthesia...
-After the anesthetic procedure, a dropper is inserted to compensate for the loss of blood.
-Cuffs are put on the arms to control pressure and pulse.
-A catheter is placed in urinary tract...
+It should be borne in mind that in the absence of other indications, it is practiced local anesthesia.
+After the anesthesia procedure, a drip is inserted to compensate for blood loss.
+Cuffs are placed on the arms to monitor blood pressure and pulse.
+A catheter is placed in urinary tract.
 The peritoneum is sterilized and covered with a sterile sheet.
-The doctor proceeds to the procedure.
+The doctor begins the procedure.

-How long does a cesarean section take?
-Itself the operation takes about an hour on average, if there are no additional difficulties during its implementation.
-But the process of removing the fetus with a cesarean section takes no more than 10 minutes...
-The umbilical cord is cut and the baby is handed over for postpartum procedures.
-The process ends with the extraction of the placenta and suturing of the incision.
+How long does a caesarean section take?
+Herself The operation takes about an hour on average, unless additional difficulties arise during its implementation.
+And here the process of fetal extraction during caesarean section takes no more than 10 minutes.
+The umbilical cord is cut and the baby is transferred for postpartum procedures.
+The process ends with the removal of the placenta and suturing of the incision.

 After the operation, the woman in labor spends about a day in the department intensive care, then transferred to the postpartum department.
 During the day, a number of measures are taken to restore the woman in labor:

-• measures to reduce the muscles of the uterus;
+• measures to contract the muscles of the uterus;

 • stopping bleeding;